MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-retention-report.md

 ms.localizationpriority: medium
 ---

-# Thirty-day new user retention report
+# Thirty Day New User Retention report

 ## Overview

-The Thirty-day New User Retention Report tracks the percentage of new user cohorts who return to the game on subsequent days.
+The Thirty Day New User Retention report tracks the percentage of new user cohorts who return to the game on subsequent days.

 A cohort of players is defined by grouping newly registered players on a given day (**Day 0**) and their retention is tracked over a 30-day period.